wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.7 - Application Performance Management/Demo 2.7.md

  [Explain under **Average of Dependency duration by Remote dependency name** there is an abnormal number of calls to MongoDB, maybe this is related...]

  > We can see that there is a problem in there...
 The number of calls to MongoDB.FindAll is way too high compared to
- > the number of page requests.
+ > the number of page requests that have.

 0. Click the “Failure” tile to have a view over failure

  ![](<media/app_insights_failure_tile_details.png>)

- > You can also trace failures or errors if you want.
+ > You can also trace failures or error if you want.
 You really have a lot of details around failures at web app level or server level
  > depending on how you configure your environment & code.
-In the MRP solution, only code is instrumented.
+In the MRP application, only code is instrumented.
  >
- > You can click on errors that interest you to get all the occurrences of that error.
-Doing so enables you to view
+ > You can click on errors that interest you to get all the occurrence of that error.
+Doing so enable you to view
  > a single occurrence of this error and get details about that specific event.
  >
  > Let's take a look at how instrumentation is done in Parts Unlimited MRP